 “On the north stretch rich farming lands that were once illimitable prairies.
 Westward is a chain of hills which make a beautiful purplish background for the intervening fields in various shades of green and gold.”

 “The house where I’ve lived the past 40 years is on land where I picked cotton when I was 10 years old — some 80 years ago.
-Daddy would round up a truckload of kids and go out way past the city limits (45th Street).
+Daddy would round up a truckload of kids and go out way past the city limits (then West 45th Street).
 We’d pick cotton on land owned by two old fellers whose names I don’t remember, but I recognized the area when we moved there.
 Back then, I could pick 150-200 pounds a day.”